ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 specify a specific response to ECN, and instead leaves it as an area for future work.

+The design of ProbeRTT in {{probertt-design-rationale}} specifies a ProbeRTT interval that sacrifices no more than roughly 2% of a flow's available bandwidth.
+The impact of using a different interval or making adjustments for triggering ProbeRTT on specific link types is a subject of further experimentation.

 The delivery rate sampling algorithm in {{delivery-rate-samples}}
 has an ability to over-estimate delivery rate, as described in
 {{compression-and-aggregation}}.
 When combined with BBR's windowed